Table of Contents Show

 This includes any phone calls, email correspondence, and in-person meetings.
 This also includes any and all conversations, notes, and x-rays3.
 It is also important to keep all documentation of your visit in a safe place, such as a separate file or on a computer that is protected from cyber-attacks.
 This information can be vital in proving that you were negatively impacted by the doctor’s negligence.

 Make sure to keep track of any physical symptoms that you experience after being treated by your doctor.
-In a Gardasil vaccine lawsuit, for example, it would be beneficial to track how your symptoms afterward if you believed that your doctor engaged in malpractice.
+In a Gardasil vaccine lawsuit, for example, it would be beneficial to track your symptoms afterward if you believed your doctor engaged in malpractice.
 If you experience long-term health problems as a result of your treatment, it may be worth filing a lawsuit.

-It is also important to keep track of bills and other expenses that you incurred as a result of your injury.
+It is also important to keep track of bills and other expenses you incurred due to your injury.
 This will help prove that the doctor’s actions caused your financial problems.

 File A Complaint